kyverno/kyverno/test/conformance/kuttl/generate/clusterpolicy/standard/data/nosync/cpol-data-nosync-update-trigger-no-match/README.md

 ## Description

-This test checks to ensure that updates a trigger that no longer matching the rule, with a generate data declaration and sync disabled, does not result in the downstream resource's deletion.
+This test checks to ensure that updates to a trigger which cause it to no longer match the rule, with a generate data declaration and sync disabled, does not result in the downstream resource's deletion.

 ## Expected Behavior